-From now on, to simplify the notation, we assume that $\Psi$ is the canonical non-degenerate Hermitian form of $V = \KK^n$.
+From now on, since we are working under (ON) and to simplify the notation, we assume that $\Psi$ is the canonical non-degenerate Hermitian form of $V = \KK^n$.
 By the transitivity of the action of $\GU(V)$ (see Remark \ref{rem:elemproperties}) we may also assume that $S = \gen{e_1}$, where $e_i$ denotes the $i$th vector of the canonical basis of $\KK^n$.

 \textbf{Case 1.} If $S \perp W$ then $E_3(S,W)$ is in bijection with the set $\I((S+W)^\perp)$.